 - The Methodological handbook on MSP in the Adriatic Sea from the SHAPE project presents a comparative analysis of the above mentioned models, which were used as a basis to define the steps for MSP implementation in the Adriatic Sea.

-These four reference documents lay out the basic steps and elements which need to be undertaken when conducting an MSP process.
+Although these four reference documents were prepared prior to the adoption of the EU MSP Directive, they are worth consulting as they lay out the basic steps and elements which need to be undertaken when conducting an MSP process.
 Many of the steps are to be done in an iterative way but they basically provide for an ideal foundation for developing an MSP planning process.

 Elaborating an MSP Planning process will also depend on who, how and with how many resources each step is planned to be undertaken.
 This is contingent not only on the budget available, but also the specific situation in the geographic context in question with regards to existing governance structures; supporting institutions, available information/knowledge and expertise as well as the respective ‘issues’ at stake.
 Therefore, each of the referenced approaches includes initial steps to lay the groundwork for an MSP process, including defining roles, responsibilities and authority for the MSP process.